-A Family Tradition Continues
+A Family Tradition Continues - Presented by the Arts Council.

 Horse-drawn carriages roll down Hay Street carrying shoppers the old-fashioned way, past merchants’ windows adorned with beautiful Victorian holiday decorations, past artisans and vendors of all sorts of delightful treats.
 Joyful children pose with Father Christmas for memory-laden pictures.
 The smells of cider and gingerbread permeate the chilly air.
 And there is Ebenezer Scrooge himself, pursued by the ghost of Jacob Marley.